-The Book of Trees: 800 Years of Visualizing Science, Religion, and Knowledge in Symbolic Diagrams
+The Book of Trees: 800 Years of Symbolic Diagrams Visualizing Human Knowledge

 How the humble tree became our most powerful visual metaphor for organizing information and distilling our understanding of the world.

 By Maria Popova